 Having regard to the matters referred to in the previous paragraphs on this page in particular, carrying out the Services has allowed Golder to form no more than an opinion as to the actual conditions at any relevant location.
 That opinion is necessarily constrained by the extent of the information collected by Golder or otherwise made available to Golder.
 Further, the passage of time may affect the accuracy, applicability or usefulness of the opinions, assessments or other information in this Report.
 This Report is based upon the information and other circumstances that existed and were known to Golder when the Services were performed and this Report was prepared.
-Golder has not considered the effect of any possible future developments including physical changes to any relevant location.
+Golder has not considered the effect of any possible future developments including physical changes to any relevant location or changes to any laws or regulations relevant to such location.